 When Alice wants to reply, she simply repeats the process, encrypting her message to Bob using Bob’s public key.

-Professor Matt Green of Johns Hopkins University has stated that the real challenge of end-to-end turns out to be the distribution of users’ public keys without relying on a trusted central service.
+Professor Matt Green of Johns Hopkins University has written that the real challenge of asymmetric encryption turns out to be the distribution of users’ public keys without relying on a trusted central service.
 Without any type of authentication, an attacker could impersonate a message recipient by substituting their public key for the real recipient’s public key.

 Let’s say Mike altered the ‘from’ description and changed Bob’s message to say, “Send Mike $100”.
 Mike could then sign the message with Alice’s public key.
 How do we know that the message wasn’t changed?

-This authenticity of the end-to-end encrypted message is provided by having Bob digitally sign the email to Alice using his private key.
+This authenticity is provided by having Bob digitally sign the email to Alice using his private key.
 When Alice receives the message from Bob , she can verify the digital signature on the message came from Bob by using his public key.
 As the digital signature is based on Bob’s private key, Bob is the only one who could create the signature.
 As such, there is no way to spoof it.

 Lest you think this example of tampering with messages is theoretical, you need to only look to the recent example of the eFail attack in 2018 in which it was shown that attackers could alter a message by injecting malicious code into the body of the email.
 This attack was enabled because the email messages sent through OpenPGP and s/MIME did not require checking if the message had been altered before the recipient opened the message.

 However, these attacks could have been prevented had they used digital signatures.
 In our scenario, if Mike had altered the message to Alice, it would arrive with the digital signature altered.
 In this case, the altered signature would prove that the message had been tampered with as it couldn’t be verified using Bob’s public key.